SkroxiousDM/SkroxiousDM/docs/7.House_rules/Skill_Proficiency.md

 ## PROFICIENT
 Proficient lets you add your proficiency bonus.
 Proficiency can be obtained in skills, tools, saving throws, and weapons.
 It also grants you the bonuses outlined below in Skill Proficiency Bonuses below.
 ## EXPERTISE
 Expertise lets you add twice your proficiency bonus.
-Expertise can be obtained in skills, tools, and saving throws.
+Expertise can be obtained in skills, and tools.
 ## SPECIALISATION
 You have refined your chosen skill until it approaches perfection.
-Specialization grants both *Expertise* and whenever you make a check fot that skill or tool, you can treat a d20 roll of less than your character level .
+Specialization grants *Expertise* and whenever you make a check for that skill or tool, you can treat a d20 roll of less than your character level as your character level.
 Specialization can be obtained in skills, and tools.

 # Skill Advancement
 At levels 3, 5, 8, and 10, characters can choose one weapon, tool, language or skill.